czl9707/notes-n-writings/note/by/developer/transformer.md

 tags: [machine-learning]
 title: Transformer
 created-date: 2025-08-02T00:00:00-04:00
-last-updated-date: 2025-09-03T18:08:40-04:00
+last-updated-date: 2025-09-07T16:55:19-04:00
 ---

 **Transformer** was introduced as a machine learning architecture back in 2017[^1], with the primary focus on [Translation Task](natural_language_processing.md#Language%20Tasks).
 And the architecture turned out to perform really well even in the space out of translation tasks.

 ## Architecture

-The initial Transformer model architecture consis of two parts, [Encoder](#Encoder) and [Decoder](#Decoder).
-Encoder focused more on understanding the input prompt, while decoder turned the understanding from encoder into output tokens.
+The initial Transformer model architecture consist of two parts, [Encoder](#Encoder) and [Decoder](#Decoder).

+- **Encoder** takes raw input (likely text), and turn them into a vector representation.
+- **Decoder** takes the output of encoder along with its own input, to generate output tokens.

 However, currently the wording "[Encoder](#Encoder) " and "[Decoder](#Decoder)" can also be used to classify transformer models.
 Some models will only have encoder, and some will only have decoder, while some others will have both.